Mapping Spotify’s agile organizational culture

 The get-togethers include live demos of working software, new tools and methods, and hack-day projects.

-In terms of rules, Spotify sees them as a starting point: they are a good start, but then break the rules.
+In terms of rules, Spotify sees them as a beginning point: they’re a good start, but then break the rules.

-The company believes that culture is not defined by having slides in the office, ping pong tables, climbing walls, or free food.
+The company believes that culture isn’t defined by having slides in the office, ping pong tables, climbing walls, or free food.
 Culture is defined by the behaviors we promote.

 Some examples of this approach are: